 Just before the holidays, the National Association for Continence announced that they had finalized the recommendations for quality performance standards for disposable adult absorbent products.
-These quality standards are being implemented by a 15 member council including representatives of all major absorbent manufacturers in the U.S., the non-wovens trade association, five state government agencies from all regions of the U.S., recognized nursing educators in continence care, family caregivers appointed by the National Family Caregivers Association.
+A 15 member council including representatives of all major absorbent manufacturers in the U.S., the non-wovens trade association, five state government agencies from all regions of the U.S., recognized nursing educators in continence care, family caregivers appointed by the National Family Caregivers Association are implementing these diaper quality standards.

 - Rewet rate – a measure of a product’s ability to withstand incontinent episodes between changes

-- Rate of acquisition – a measure of the speed at which urine is drawn away from the skin
+- Rate of acquisition – a measure of the speed at which it draws away the urine from the skin

 - Retention capacity – a measure of a product’s capacity to hold fluid without leaking